GalAvineri/ISIC-Archive-Downloader/README.md

 You are most welcome to use the script with the simple instructions found below :)

-We hope this script will allow researchers who had similliar difficulties accessing ISIC's Archive dataset and enable them to provide further work on this field, as the ISIC foundation wishes :)
+We hope this script will allow researchers who had similliar difficulties accessing ISIC's Archive dataset to have easier access and enable them to provide further work on this field, as the ISIC foundation wishes :)